Tag Archives: International Drama

 Les Cousins is open to many interpretations.
 The film, therefore, has many nuances to ponder and sink one’s teeth into deep thought.

-Charles, on the other hand, has a completely different set of qualities.
+On the other hand, Charles has an entirely different set of qualities.
 Sent by his mother to live with Paul and study for the agonizing, impending law exam, Charles is meek, quiet, and insecure.

 When Charles meets Florence, a beautiful friend of Paul’s, who has a reputation for “sleeping around”, Charles falls madly in love with her, almost love at first sight, unaware of her reputation.